patrickdappollonio/dotfiles/README.md

 ### Install Go

-Download the appropiate version from [golang.org/dl](https://golang.org/dl/) and then run the following commands:
+Download the appropiate version from [golang.org/dl](https://golang.org/dl/) and then run the following commands (since it's trying to write to `/usr/local` you might want to throw a `sudo` here):

 ```bash
 cd /tmp && \